SaraAlam/DigiPlanner/README.md

 3. Have a **tab called tracker**, with the calendar view of labels that the user can recolor to rate their day based on 5 different metrics: water, workout, sleep, stress, and study.

+4. Have a **tab called ``ToDo``** which allows the user to have a to do list running for each day.
+This list allows the user to check off certain tasks as well as be deleted with a trash can shaped button.

 5. **Make the color picker a gradient** formed using different hues of the same color.
 Allow the user to pick from many different hues.
 This was done using a slider.

-5. **Have a tab called home**, which allows the user to view a summary of a certain month’s status in the form of a graph.
+6. **Have a tab called home**, which allows the user to view a summary of a certain month’s status in the form of a graph.
 The goal to add buttons for the other tabs was omitted since we use a tabpane.
 The tabpane sufficiently achieves the goal for navigating between views of the journal, tracker and todolist sections of the month.

-6. **Make images of a mascot corresponding to each of the five trackers** water, workout, stress, study and sleep.
+7. **Make images of a mascot corresponding to each of the five trackers** water, workout, stress, study and sleep.
 This task is still incomplete but we have made considerable progress on it.
 Four distinct leaves were created for the mascot, each representing a season.
 The background colors for these mascots were picked using color theory (see Aesthetic Elements section 2).
 The following are the four base mascots for Winter, Spring, Summer, and Fall respectively as well as their hand picked background colors.

 ![snowyAndBack](https://user-images.githubusercontent.com/123586903/236309158-85cd4d6a-4219-4c48-aa3e-6e1a7a67bb88.png)